vmware-tanzu-learning/cnd-config-practices-eduk8s/workshop-instructions/content/exercises/01-configuring-an-app.md

 [leverage Gradle](https://cloudnative.tips/configuring-a-java-application-for-local-development-60e2c9794ca7)
 to make this easier.

-1. Review the `bootRun.environment` and `test.environment` methods
+1. Add the `bootRun.environment` and `test.environment` methods
-    in the `build.gradle` file:
+    to the `build.gradle` file:

-    ```editor:open-file
+    ```editor:append-lines-to-file
     file: ~/exercises/pal-tracker/build.gradle
+    text: |

+        bootRun.environment([
+                "WELCOME_MESSAGE": "hello",
+        ])

+        test.environment([
+                "WELCOME_MESSAGE": "Hello from test",
+        ])
     ```

+    If you see a pop-up window in the `Editor` asking if you want to synchronize
+    the Java classpath/configuration, click `Always`.

     This will instruct Gradle to set that environment variables for you when you run the `bootRun` task:

+    This has the added benefit of documenting required environment variables and supporting multiple operating systems.

+1. Run your app.

     ```terminal:execute
     command: ./gradlew bootRun
     session: 1
     ```

-    This has the added benefit of documenting required environment variables and supporting multiple operating systems.

 1. Navigate to `http://localhost:8080` and see that the application responds with a `hello` message: